voyeg3r/dotfiles/rcfiles/vim/wiki/sofficecalc.md

    On libreoffice calc you cand do this
     =NÚM.CARACT(A1)-NÚM.CARACT(SUBSTITUIR(A1;" ";""))+1

+In order to eliminate rows with less than two words simply sorte byt the line containing the numbers

 ### Formatação condicional

 Crie um estilo e formate com o fundo cinza